mhered/mhered-test-pkg/README.md

 ### Add entry points

-As an alternative to calling:
+In development, as an alternative to calling:

 ```bash
 $ python3 ./src/mhered_test_pkg/__init__.py